Honda, GM to jointly produce fuel cell power systems in U.S. from 2020

-TOKYO/DETROIT (Reuters) - Honda Motor Co Ltd and General Motors Co (GM) will jointly produce pollution-free hydrogen fuel cell power systems in the United States from around 2020, the companies said Monday, despite President Donald Trump's promises to dismantle U.S. environmental regulations intended to spur green car demand.
+TOKYO, Jan 30 (Reuters) - Honda Motor Co Ltd and General Motors Co (GM) will jointly produce hydrogen fuel cell power systems in the United States from around 2020, to cut costs and ramp up output in the hope of increasing take-up of the zero-emission cars.

-At a briefing in Detroit, GM executive Mark Reuss said the fuel cells could be used in autonomous vehicles, as well by ride-sharing companies, such as GM affiliate Lyft.
-He also said fuel cells could have aerospace and military applications.

-The companies on Monday said they will invest $85 million to add a production line at a GM battery plant in Brownstown, Michigan, and create 100 jobs.
-The fuel cell production line will be partly automated and is designed to be quickly scaled up if demand warrants.
+The pair on Monday said they will invest $85 million to add a production line at a GM battery plant in Brownstown, Michigan, and create 100 jobs.

-The companies' U.S. investment plan is the latest this month from the auto industry after Trump urged car makers to raise production in the United States and vowed to cut regulations, including environmental ones, and taxes to make the U.S. more business friendly.
+Their U.S. investment plan is the latest this month from the auto industry after President Donald Trump urged car makers to raise production in the United States and vowed to cut regulations and taxes to make the U.S. more business friendly.

+It also comes soon after Trump promised to dismantle U.S. environmental regulations, which may loosen requirements for lower-emission vehicle development and curb green car demand.

-Honda on Monday said fuel cell vehicles (FCVs) remained central to new-energy cars making up two-thirds of its line-up by 2030 from around 5 percent now.
+Honda on Monday said fuel cell vehicles (FCVs) remained central to new-energy cars making up two-thirds of its line-up by 2030 from around 5 percent now, driven by U.S. sales.

 "The United States is where demand for fuel cell vehicles is going to be among the highest so we've decided to consolidate our manufacturing operations into one location there," Honda spokesman Teruhiko Tatebe said at a joint news briefing in Tokyo.

+"Both GM and Honda have our respective missions to develop clean energy sources, and we plan to continue these regardless of the political situation."

 Honda is among a handful of automakers to develop FCVs, which combine hydrogen and oxygen to produce electricity and emit only water.
-But limited fuelling infrastructure has limited demand while in the United States while low petrol prices have pushed consumer preference toward sport utility vehicles and pick-up trucks.
+But limited fuelling infrastructure has subdued demand while in the U.S., low petrol prices have pushed consumer preference toward sport utility vehicles and pick-up trucks.

 Honda has produced just 118 of its Clarity Fuel Cell cars since its U.S. and Japan launch last year at a relatively high price of 7.66 million yen ($66,795).